 The civil court system exists in a way for people to represent themselves.
 A small claims court lawyer’s experience and expertise allows them to appear in front of the court with confidence and greater ability.
 A small claims court lawyer best presents your matter which increases your chance of success.
 When you hire a lawyer, you also show the other party that you are serious.
 This can lead to a quicker settlement.
 Our lawyers are also able to apply for a substitutional service order if you cannot locate the defendant.

 Small claims court lawyer include an option to hire them on a limited retainer basis.
 Call today lo learn more.
 We can be retained to just send a demand letter or cease and desist letter.
 Again, hiring a lawyer demonstrates a willingness to contest the issue and can lead to settlement.
 Our lawyers are also able to help you draft a claim, review a claim, and coach you.
+We call this a limited scope retainer as you only retain us for a specific aspect.
 You pay for only those services that you wish to use.